Northwest Bee Supply

 When mixing the product it may appear a little thin.
 If allowed to stand overnight, the mix will absorb some of the liquid, causing the patties to be firmer.

-18. What is 1:1 sugar syrup, and how to make it?
+9. What is 1:1 sugar syrup, and how can I make some?

-10. Why use Complete Bee food Supplement?
+11. Why use Complete Bee food supplement?

-11. Do I need a pollen patty?
+12. Do I need a Pollen Patty?

 13. Is it a good idea to know the life cycle of the honey bee?